uvsmtid/common-salt-states/docs/main.md

 ```
 this_system_keys:
     # ...
-    projects:
-        # Leave only one project from this list:
+    # Salt master orchestrates only one project:
-        - project_name
+    # ...
 ```

 This will rendeer templates using correct pillars and states.